Where is Jonatan Johansson now?

 He left the role later that year to take the position of under 20’s coach at SPL club Motherwell.

-Johansson left this role in July 2015 after three successful seasons at the club.
+Johansson left in July 2015 after three successful seasons at the club.

-In December 2016 Johansson made a return to football coaching when he was appointed as assistant manager of the Finland national side.
+In December 2016 he made a return to football coaching when he was appointed as assistant manager of the Finland national side.

 Upon the sacking of Graeme Murty in May 2018, Johansson and fellow coach Jimmy Nicholl were placed in charge of first team affairs for the remainder of the season but left upon the appointment of Steven Gerrard.